sudthebud/ML-Model_General-Purpose/README.md

 - Data, weight, and gradient clipping
 - Implement model metrics
 - Apply other normalization techniques
+- Rename this to a Neural net repo

 # Resources
 - Basic neural network concepts and math